SimiaCryptus/intellij-aicoder/README.md

 <!-- Plugin description -->
 This plugin adds some editor context menu options that provide text processing functions powered by OpenAI's GPT models.

+It enables automated coding in Java, Scala, Python, Bash, and more.

 Please note that you need your own [OpenAPI access token](https://beta.openai.com/).
-Put this token into the AICoder configuration, and start pair programing with AI!
+This is intended as a development tool for developers who already have an OpenAI access token; it is not itself to be considered an end-product.
+This plugin is provided free of charge and without any guarantee.
 <!-- Plugin description end -->

 ## Installation